r4f4ss/zipfs-specs/README.md

 A dictionary is a data structure composed of metadata and a main section, which is a list of file segments ordered from the shortest Huffman code to the longest.
 The Huffman codes themselves are omitted, since their values are already known.

 Dictionaries are the public portion of compressed files and are designed to be stored on the IPFS network.
-The [InterPlanetary Linked Data (IPLD)](https://ipld.io/) standard is used to specify and construct such structures, which follow the layout:
+The [InterPlanetary Linked Data (IPLD)](https://ipld.io/) standard is used to specify and construct such structures, that should be encoded using the codec [DAG-CBOR](https://ipld.io/docs/codecs/known/dag-cbor/).

+Two types of dictionaries are specified: the first is the single-block dictionary, designed to store small dictionaries that must fit entirely within a single block.
+The second is the multi-block dictionary, which can split the dictionary across multiple blocks, intended for large dictionaries and optimized for download and decompression.

+### Single-block dictionary

+Single-block dictionary have the layout:

 ```
 type Dictionary struct {